jasmcaus/opencv-course/README.md

 ### 1. Installation
 Besides installing OpenCV, we cover the installation of the following packages:

 [`Caer`](https://github.com/jasmcaus/caer/) is a *lightweight, scalable* lightweight, high-performance Vision library for high-performance AI research.
-It simplifies your approach towards Computer Vision by abstracting away unnecessary boilerplate code giving you the **flexibility** to quickly prototype deep learning models or research ideas.
+It simplifies your approach towards Computer Vision by abstracting away unnecessary boilerplate code giving you the **flexibility** to quickly prototype deep learning models and research ideas.
 <pre>$ pip install caer</pre>

 [`canaro`](https://github.com/jasmcaus/canaro) is a Python package solely for Deep Learning models built in Keras